meeriemarie/Assessment-Task/report.md

 ## Results

 The search application was successful after experiencing issues at first with the items array being empty.
+The site gives users also feedback based on Network connection or whether or not the person being searched is found.
+The result is a list or card components, with information such as the UUID, name and sources.

-## Conclusion
+## Refflection of the API